sharon-leshan/sharon-leshan/README.md

 A self-driven individual with skills and expertise in developing applications and websites.
 Anxious to put my creativity and passion to work.
 Maximize my ability and skills to stay at the forefront of current trends.
-I wish to work in a team of motivated individuals who are focused on the advancement of a company.
+I work best in a team of motivated individuals who are focused on the advancement of a company.

 Fullstack Developer Skills (React, Gatsby, Node, GraphQL, MongoDB, MySQL, PostgreSQL, TypeScript, Twilio, Firebase, Snipcart, Pusher, CMS, Disqus, Formspree)